Sheets

 Property: The field to match on.
 Supported properties:

-account– the posting account namecategory– the account's category (e.g. asset, expense)amount– the posting amountdescription– the transaction descriptiondate– the transaction date
+account– the posting account nameaccount_tag– the posting account tagtransaction_tag– the posting transaction tagcategory– the account's category (e.g. assets, expenses)account_type– the account's instrument type (e.g. mf, stock, cash)amount– the posting amountdescription– the transaction descriptiondate– the transaction date

 -